10 Most Overused Words On LinkedIn Profiles

-Opinions Of Your Skills Don’t Belong On LinkedInThe ten words, as seen on this infographic, are subjective.
-Meaning, if you use them, you are stating an opinion of yourself.
+The 10 most overused words on LinkedIn are subjective.
+Meaning that if you use them, you are stating an opinion of yourself.
 Take a look:

-Simple Test To Fix Your ProfileThe solution is to test your profile and then take out any words that aren’t fact.
-Here’s how you test it: simply read each sentence on your profile and then ask yourself, “Says who?” to each one.
+The solution is to test your profile and then take out any words that aren’t fact.
+Here’s how you test it: simply read each sentence on your profile and then ask yourself, “Says who?”
 If you can’t validate it within the sentence you are using it in, then it needs to go.
-I used all ten of the words on LinkedIn’s list below to show you examples of how they get misused.
+I used all 10 of the words on LinkedIn’s list below to show you examples of how they get misused.

-- I am an effective, motivated professional.
+- I am a strategic, motivated professional.

-- I am creative with extensive experience.
+- I am creative and experienced.

-- I have great analytical and organizational skills.
+- I have great leadership skills.

-Solution: List AccomplishmentsOnce you edit your profile, go back through and insert accomplishments that prove what you were trying to say about yourself.
+Once you edit your profile, go back through and insert accomplishments that prove what you were trying to say about yourself.
 These would be examples of better fits:

-- I have a 10 year track-record of exceeding my employer’s performance review standards.
+- I have a 10-year track record of exceeding my employer’s performance review standards.

-- I have completed more than 100 business analysis projects that have saved my employers $__+ in the last 2 years.
+- I have completed more than 100 business analysis projects that have saved my employers $250K+ in the last 2 years.

 - I have managed teams of 2-50 through 15+ complete project lifecycles.